Eye of the Beholder (film): Production

-In January 1997, the film was setup at MDP Worldwide with Elliott still attached.
+In January 1997, the film was set up at MDP Worldwide with Elliott still attached.
 By December of that year, Ewan McGregor and Ashley Judd had been set to star in the film.

 The 1999 documentary Killing Priscilla documents the troubled production of Eye of the Beholder, including candid moments of personal difficulties faced by Elliott.
 In one scene, he is hospitalised for anxiety disorder following a series of disagreements with the producers.

 Reception

 Box office

 Despite opening in the United States at number-one during the Super Bowl weekend and grossing $6 million on its opening weekend, Eye of the Beholder was a financial failure in theaters, grossing $16.5 million domestically and $1.1 million internationally for a worldwide total of $17.6 million against a $35 million budget.

 Critical response

 Eye of the Beholder was panned by critics.
+Metacritic, which uses a weighted average, assigned the a score of 29 out of 100, based on 26 critics, indicating "generally unfavorable" reviews.
 CinemaScore gave it a rating of "F" based on surveys from general audiences.
 It is notable for being the first film in over fifteen years since Bolero to receive that grade, and one of the four films released in 2000 to receive that same grade, followed by Dr. T & the Women, Lost Souls (both released on October 13 that same year), and Lucky Numbers (released on October 27 that same year).